carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/coloring_module.rst

 The main complexity in our implementation is to solve two problems that crop up as a result of unsynchronized data.

-    1. Our sensors have no synchronous trigger, and thus we need to find a way to syncronize data as best as possible.
+    1. Our sensors have no synchronous trigger, and thus we need to find a way to synchronize data as best as possible.
     2. Our system needs to be robust to a a few errors in coloring due to this LiDAR - camera temporal synchronization issue.

 This adds some complexity to the algorithm: